Division Series: 1995–2011

-1998–2011

-The two division champions with the best regular-season records have been accorded with the home-field advantage, forcing the worst division winner to play an extra road game.
-Also, the format changed to a 2–2–1 layout with the team having home-field advantage hosting Games 1, 2, and (if necessary) 5.
-In both the AL and the NL, the three division champions were automatically given the top three seeds, seeded #1–3 based on record, and the wild-card was given the 4th seed regardless of record.
+In 1998, the method for awarding home-field advantage was changed.
+The two division champions with the best regular-season records were given home-field advantage, forcing the worst division winner to play an extra road game.
+Also, the format changed to a 2–2–1 layout, with the team having home-field advantage hosting games 1, 2, and (if necessary) 5.
+In both the AL and NL, the three division champions were automatically given the top three seeds, seeded 1–3 based on record, and the wild-card was given the 4th seed regardless of record.
 In both the AL and the NL, the #1 seed played the #4 seed and the #2 seed played the #3 seed, unless the #1 and #4 seed were in the same division.
-Because teams from the same division couldn't play each other in the first round, if the normal matchups would cause this, then the #1 seed played the #3 seed, and the #2 seed played the #4 seed.
+Because teams from the same division could not play each other in the first round, if the normal matchups would cause this, then the #1 seed played the #3 seed, and the #2 seed played the #4 seed.
 In all cases, the top two seeds had home-field advantage.

-From 2007–2011, the #1 seed of the league that won the All-Star Game was given another advantage.
+From 2007 to 2010, the #1 seed of the league that won the All-Star Game was given another advantage.
 In addition to earning home-field advantage throughout the entire playoffs, they were allowed to choose their schedule for the series.
 They could either choose to have an extra day off (usually between games 1 and 2) during the series and start a day early, or start a day late, with one less off day (only having travel days off, between games 2 and 3, and if necessary 4 and 5).
 The American League's best record received this option from 2007–2009 and the National League's best record received it in 2010.

 2012–2019, 2021

 A revised playoff system was utilized beginning with the 2012 season, which added a second wild-card team for each league.
-The two wild card teams in each league played a one game playoff to advance.
+The two wild card teams in each league played a one-game playoff to advance.
 The winner of this game advanced to play the #1 seed in the league in the Division Series, regardless of whether the two teams were in the same division.
 Because the format was added well after the regular season schedule was announced, the 2012 Division Series used a 2–3 format.
 From 2013 to 2021, the Division Series used the 2–2–1 format previously used.